OctopusDeploy/blog/blog/2020-07/fast-tracking-code-promotion-in-your-ci-cd-pipeline/index.md

 `feature-pa-eado-4287-add_status_response`

 - `feature`: This means the new branch is adding new functionality to the codebase.
-- `pa`: This means this is pre-approved change and will run through the fast-tracked pipeline.
+- `pa`: This is a pre-approved change and will run through the fast-tracked pipeline.
 - `eado`: This is my JIRA project.
 - `<number>`: This is for a JIRA ticket from my project.
 - `add_status_response`: This is a quick description of the change.